Blergo/CloneMaster/README.md

 1/ Minimal install of ubuntu server (working with 16.04, can be on physical hardware or VM).

-2/ Enable root account "sudo psswd" and then login as root.
+2/ Enable root account "sudo psswd".

 3/ Install git, build-essential, autoconf, autogen, xorg, openbox.